-Please report a best estimate of the EU or global market share in the ranges provided in the drop-down list.
+Please report a best estimate of the EU or global market share.

 - Derivatives (F.31-33): Notional amount outstanding in the EU or worldwide (Q.33) divided by the sum of notional amounts outstanding of all institutions in the EU or worldwide. - Secondary markets (F.34): Carrying amount outstanding in the EU or worldwide (Q.34) divided by the sum of carrying amounts outstanding of all institutions in the EU or worldwide. - Primary markets (F.35): fee income generated by the reporting entity related to securities issuance activities in the EU or worldwide (Q.35) divided by the total revenues related to securities issuance activities generated by all institutions in the EU or worldwide (best estimate by the institution).